 In the distance in front of me I make out the silhouette of another hiker.
 He is sitting up at the pass and having lunch.
 When I approach, he tells me immediately about the grizzly bear that he had an encounter with right on the narrow trail.
-Fortunately, it was a good bear: startled for a moment - as the hiker was - it instantly took off into the bushes.
+Fortunately, it was a good bear: startled for a moment - just like the hiker was - it instantly took off into the bushes.
 The hiker’s name is Rob and I thank him profoundly for taking care of the bear.
 Rob was hiking just 30 minutes ahead of me.

 We continue along the trail together for a while.
 The fireweed grows in particularly thick patches here.

 Rob is very knowledgeable about this area and points out several landmarks to me.
 He lives close by and hikes here often.
 His dad has German background and comes from the same town as I do.
 What a small world!
 Eventually I stop for lunch by a creek that crosses the trail, while Rob continues on to find a certain lake further down the valley.

 After lunch, I follow up on my plan to explore how to best access The Fang from this side of the Molar ridge.
 I have brought with me the old Skyline Hikers map and it shows a route that I want to try.
 The creek is a good landmark for orientation.
 I follow it up towards the mountain.

 Higher up, the views get even better.
 Noseeum Moutain is dominating yet again.
 From Rob I have learned that Mount Andromache is behind it and the glacier is named Molar Glacier.

 I finally catch a glimpse of Molar Mountain itself against a hazy sky.
 Considering the shape of this monumental mountain, “molar” is a very fitting name.

 It is quite easy to hike up the meadow, the backside of The Fang always in focus.
 The meadows end in a vast field of big boulders.

 I follow the edge of a pile of boulders and reach a small tarn.
 From here I can even see Mount Hector and Little Hector peeking out behind Mont Andromache.